Italy: Lake Como & the Italian Lake District | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch

-After breakfast, leave Lake Iseo by private boat to Marone to enjoy your final ride on the eastern bank.
-From here start cycling along its shores.
-You soon coast into the green park of the Oglio River, a roaring river whose source is in the Alps.
-Follow its banks on easy country roads by farms, tiny villages, and varied path.
-You pedal through Valcamonica, the largest valley of the central Alps and once the only trade route to the Republic of Venice and the sea.
+After breakfast, leave Lake Iseo by private boat to Marone, where you’ll begin your final ride along the eastern bank.
+From here, cycle along the lake’s shores, soon entering the green park of the Oglio River, a roaring alpine river whose source lies in the Alps.
+Follow its banks on easy country roads, passing farms, tiny villages, and scenic pathways.
+As you ride through Valcamonica, the largest valley of the central Alps, you’ll be tracing what was once the only trade route to the Republic of Venice and the sea.

-In prehistoric times, this region was inhabited by the Camuni, an ancient people conquered by Rome in the 1st century.
-As you ride, you come upon relics of this population, like the mysterious sanctuary of Minerva and the picturesque town of Cividate Camuno–The most impressive remains are the rock engravings carved from the Neolithic to the Iron Ages, named the first UNESCO World Heritage site in Italy in 1979.
+In prehistoric times, Valcamonica was inhabited by the Camuni, an ancient people conquered by Rome in the 1st century.
+Along your route, you’ll encounter relics of their civilization, including the mysterious sanctuary of Minerva and the picturesque town of Cividate Camuno.
+The most remarkable remains are the rock engravings, carved from the Neolithic to the Iron Ages, which were designated as Italy’s first UNESCO World Heritage site in 1979.
 You will see some examples along the way.

-Later today, you travel via the Aprica mountain pass into the Valtellina valley.
-Your destination is the city of Tirano, nestled at the foot of the Bernina mountains and gateway to Switzerland.
-If you are familiar with the Giro d’Italia bicycle race, you might recognize the names of some of the peaks that surround you – Mortirolo, Gavia, Stelvio – all epic stages of the famous race with grades of up to 23%!
+Later today, travel via the Aprica mountain pass into the Valtellina valley, arriving in Tirano, a charming town nestled at the foot of the Bernina mountains and serving as a gateway to Switzerland.
+If you’re familiar with the Giro d’Italia bicycle race, you might recognize the names of some of the legendary peaks surrounding you—Mortirolo, Gavia, and Stelvio—all famous epic stages of the race, featuring inclines as steep as 23%!

 Today's Ride Choices